-Beware Of 'Facebook cloning'
+Beware Of 'Facebook Cloning'

 "When they finally get around to the scam of maybe asking for money, your friends and family will fall for it.," Hatfield said.

-WFMY News 2's Patrick Wright's great aunt fell victim to Facebook cloning.

-"I get upset because this is about the third time this has happened," Yvonne Allen said.
+"I get upset because this is about the third time this has happened," Yvonne Allen, a victim of Facebook cloning said.

 A fake account, made to look like Allen's, reached out to Patrick on Facebook Messenger.
 The user told him they'd received a $50 million grant from the government and wanted to share the news of how others could get their own.